Director of Health Programs, Philanthropy Roundtable

 Our philanthropists are focused on the rising “deaths of despair” and unprecedented drop in life expectancy facing America.
 They are seeking systemic solutions to these problems and building social capital in their local communities.
 We also see philanthropists focused on ground-up changes that will help transform our health system to one worthy of our country.
 These include investments in workforce, delivery innovation, and every stage along the treatment innovation cycle.

 Our clients are philanthropists.
 We serve our philanthropists with customized consultation and critical insight from leading philanthropists and practitioners; solicitation-free convenings on a range of cutting-edge topics in health; and working groups that facilitate joint funding efforts to solve some of our nation’s most pressing health problems.
 Based on demand from donors, the Health Program is releasing a briefing this month that showcases thoughtful approaches to addressing the mental health crisis in this country.
-We also provide a service by hosting invitation-only conference calls that allow like-minded donors to hear from leading experts in the field of health and ask their questions.
+We also host invitation-only conference calls that allow like-minded donors to hear from leading experts in the field of health and ask their questions.

 Mutual respect is the soundest foundation for collaboration.
 It is more important than liking, affinity, or even similarity.
 Respect is a powerful tool for bringing together unlikely people and has the power to unleash enormous productivity and creativity.
 It is vital both between organizations and within organizations.